betterscientificsoftware/bssw.io/Articles/Blog/FlashPsipProcess.md

 In addition to these changes to the test-suite, we identified the need to improve our documentation of the setup of each execution environment used to run our test-suite.
 For example, we decided to maintain a history of which third-party libraries were installed, when, and why.
 Also, we would like to be able to trace the provenance of each baseline we establish for regression testing and needed to create a procedure for documenting how a baseline was verified both when created and when updated.

-As this refactoring was large and complicated, we appreciated the incremental nature of making improvements, which is in accord with the PSIP method.
+As this refactoring was large and complicated, we appreciated the incremental nature of making improvements, which is in accord with the PSIP methodology.
 For instance, as we were working on items 1 and 2, we could use the experience of writing more tests and adding these to the test-suite to try out potential protocols for documenting the history of changes to baselines.
-However, we did not feel pressured to work on item 5 until the refactoring effort was close to finished and we had learned enough from these experiments.
+However, we did not feel pressured to work on item 5 until the refactoring effort was nearly finished and we had learned enough from these experiments.
 While this approach meant that we might not record the full history of the test-suite, the process allowed us to manage carefully the amount of work we were undertaking at any point in time as well as the complexity of the work.

 ### Git workflow